Federal Work-Study Basics

 - Complete an Application for the position you are interested in.

-Avoid using a phone or tablet for this purpose.
+- Avoid using a smartphone or tablet for this purpose.

-- Contact the position supervisor whose information (email) is provided in the job description.
+- Contact the position supervisor whose information (email) is provided at the bottom of the job description.

 - If selected for an interview, the supervisor for the FWS position will contact you via phone or email, using the contact information you provided on the application.